DylanGlass/theHobblinGoblin/DMBinder/Campaign/Journals/Sessions/Session 1.md

 - [ ] In the abandoned mineshaft there are aarakocra feathers that belonged to Ru's cousin.

 ## Fantastic Locations
 **The Abandoned Foundry**: The abandoned foundry is an ancient ruin of what was once an advanced foundry.
-Due to its proximity to [[theAdventurersGuild]] it has become a staple in their trials.
+Due to its proximity to [[The Adventurer's Guild]] it has become a staple in their trials.

 ## Important NPCs
 **[[eneregMith|Enereg Mith]].** [[eneregMith#Description|Description]]